Photography Tips

 Unveiling the Art of Visual Storytelling in Photography

-How subject placement, light, body language, and location choices combine to tell a real story — and what that looks like across headshots, senior portraits, and family sessions.
+How subject, light, body language, and location combine to tell a story — across headshots, senior portraits, and family sessions.

 Chris McCarthy